oracle/terraform-provider-oci/website/docs/r/mysql_mysql_db_system.html.markdown

 	When creating a DB System with High Availability, three instances are created and placed according to your region- and subnet-type.
 The secondaries are placed automatically in the other two availability or fault domains.
 You can choose the preferred location of your primary instance, only.
 * `maintenance` - (Optional) (Updatable) The Maintenance Policy for the DB System or Read Replica that this model is included in. `maintenance` and `backup_policy` cannot be updated in the same request.
+	* `maintenance_schedule_type` - (Optional) (Updatable) The maintenance schedule type of the DB system.
+Defaults to REGULAR.
+EARLY:   Maintenance schedule follows a cycle where upgrades are performed when versions become deprecated.
+REGULAR: Maintenance schedule follows the normal cycle where upgrades are performed when versions become unavailable.
+	* `version_preference` - (Optional) (Updatable) The preferred version to target when performing an automatic MySQL upgrade.
+Defaults to OLDEST.

+		OLDEST: Choose the oldest available MySQL version based on the current version of the DB System.
+SECOND_NEWEST: Choose the MySQL version before the newest for auto-upgrade.
+NEWEST: Choose the latest and greatest MySQL version available for auto-upgrade.
+	* `version_track_preference` - (Optional) (Updatable) The preferred version track to target when performing an automatic MySQL upgrade.
+Defaults to FOLLOW.
+LONG_TERM_SUPPORT: No MySQL database behavior changes.
+INNOVATION:        Provides access to the latest features and all bug fixes.
+FOLLOW:            Follows the track of the current MySQL version.
 	* `window_start_time` - (Required) (Updatable) The start of the 2 hour maintenance window.

 		This string is of the format: "{day-of-week} {time-of-day}".